Neeru55/Portfolio-Risk-Management-System/README.md

 3. Input your portfolio weights (ensure they sum up to 1).
 4. Analyze the calculated portfolio metrics and visualizations.
 5. Compare your portfolio's performance with a benchmark index.

-## Screenshots
-### Dashboard Overview
-*Coming soon – Add screenshots here to showcase the tool’s interface and features!*

 ## Future Enhancements
 - Support for additional risk metrics (e.g., Maximum Drawdown).
 - Integration of real-time stock data for live analysis.